tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * [03_Ins_K-Means.ipynb](Activities/03-Ins_KMeans/Solved/03_Ins_K-Means.ipynb)

-Open the lesson slides and move to the K-Means Algorithm section; go through the slides and highlight the following.
+Open the lesson slides and move to "The K-Means Algorithm" section; go through the slides and highlight the following.

 * To understand how k-means works, a fictional anecdote is used.

   > Imagine that you are in a room full of spheres (data points), and you want to learn more about them, so you start to observe.
   >
   > You realize that every sphere represents a flower and that axes represent features of flowers.
 After observing the flowers, you discovered that there are some patterns when you combine the three features.
+  >
+  > At this point, K-Means comes to the rescue!
   >
   > We can see that spheres (data points) with similar features seem to be closer together than data points with dissimilar features.
 We can use this spatial information to group similar data points together.